MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-enhanced.md

     >[!WARNING]
     > The use of the magic code is deprecated.
 Instead, it is recommended to use the **Direct Line enhanced authentication** approach, described below.

 1. **Direct Line enhanced authentication**.
+Because of the issues with the *magic code* approach, Azure Bot Service removed its need.
 Azure Bot Service guarantees that the sign-in process can only be completed in the **same browser session** as the Web Chat itself.
 To enable this protection, you must start Web Chat with a **Direct Line token** that contains a **list of trusted domains that can host the bot’s Web Chat client**.
 With enhanced authentication options, you can statically specify the trusted domains (trusted origins) list in the Direct Line configuration page.
 See [Configure enhanced authentication](../bot-service-channel-connect-directline.md#configure-enhanced-authentication) section.

 ## Example